MadeiraData/mssql-data-allocation-report/README.md

 See which pages are reserved for which objects, and which pages are not used.

+## Parameters

+`Server`

+Specifies the SQL Server instance to connect to.

+`Database`

+Specifies the database name which you wish to analyze.

+## Permissions

+The minimum permissions that are required to see this report are:

+- `VIEW DATABASE STATE` permission in the database.
+- `CREATE DATABASE`, `ALTER ANY DATABASE`, or `VIEW ANY DEFINITION`.

+## Remarks

+- The compact report uses the `sys.dm_db_database_page_allocations` system function which is undocumented and not officially supported.
+It was introduced in **SQL Server 2012** and newer.
+- The detailed report uses the `sys.dm_db_page_info` system function which was only introduced in **SQL Server 2019** and newer.

-# Examples
+## Examples

-At this time, there are currently two reports included:
+At this time, there are currently two report types included:

-## A. Detailed Page Allocation
+### A. Detailed Page Allocation

 This report displays your data file's contents per each data page.